dbaldree/yiimp_install_scrypt/README.md

 ## Install script for yiimp on Ubuntu Server 18.04 (use Tpruvot's Yiimp)

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 -- do not use 20.x or 16.04!
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 -- do not use 20.x or 16.04! -- do not use root

 Create your Pool user account:
-- adduser baddpool
+- adduser mypooluser
-- adduser baddpool sudo
+- adduser mypooluser sudo
-- usermod -a -G sudo baddpool
+- usermod -a -G sudo mypooluser

 Prepare the environment and clone the git repositories:
 Run the debug version of the installer: